 In 1028, there was a revolt and King Olaf lost the Norwegian throne to Cnut the Great, England’s Danish king, and ruler of one of the largest Nordic Empires.

 Window with portrait of Harald Hardrada in Lerwick Town Hall, Shetland.

 His appearance must have been striking to some.
 Snorri Sturluson described Harald Hardrada as physically "larger than other men and stronger".
-He is said to have had light hair and beard, a long "upper beard" (moustache), and that one of his eyebrows was somewhat higher situated than the other.
-He also reportedly had big hands and feet, and could measure five ells in height.
+He is said to have had light hair and beard, a long "upper beard" (mustache), and that one of his eyebrows was somewhat higher situated than the other.
+He also reportedly had big hands and feet and could measure five ells in height.

 Viking Hardrada Joins Kievan Rus And The Varangian Guard

 In one year, Hardrada managed to cross the Baltic together with other survivors of Olaf’s defeated army.
 After arriving in Russia, he visited his distant relative Yaroslav I, Grand Prince of Rus', known as Yaroslav the Wise.
 The prince had helped King Olaf after the revolt.
 Being in need of skilled warriors, he employed Viking Hardrada who became captain of the forces of Prince Yaroslav of Kievan Rus.
 Hardrada fought many battles for Grand Prince Yaroslav the Wise.

 After spending some years in Prince Yaroslav’s army, Hardrada left Kiev together with his warriors and traveled to Constantinople, the capital of the Byzantine Empire. ‘

 His goal was to join the impressive Varangian Guard that represented the elite heavy infantry regiment of the Roman (‘Byzantine’) Empire from AD 988 AD to around 1404 AD.

 Roman Empire was in need of berserker warriors and hired them among northern mercenaries.